malbright345/API-Gateway-Security-Project/README.md

 <br />
 <br />

-We configured the Cognito user pool to issue the tokens, but we still haven't attached a JWT authorizer to the API Gateway to actually secure our resources.
+We configured the Cognito User Pool to issue the tokens, but we still haven't attached a JWT authorizer to the API Gateway to actually secure our resources.
 We can prove that the API Gateway is still public by refreshing the browser to see the "Hello from Lambda: Secure me!" message  <br/>
 <img src="https://i.imgur.com/AMVcc8L.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />